Kasimirsuterwinter/kasimirsuterwinter.github.io/_posts/2018-07-31-Design-Disco-Co-creating-a-Living-Social-Organism.md

 - Design Disco

 ---
 Over the past three years I have been involved in the co-creation of [Design Disco](https://designdisco.org "Design Disco").
 No, it is not a disco club.
 The "Disco" stands for Discovery, although we also like to have a good time.
-In this post I want to try and outline some of the lessons I have learned being part of this experiment, and my vision for the future of our organization.
+In this post I want to try and outline  some of the lessons I have learned while being part of this experiment, and  my vision for the future of what could come.

 First off I should share a bit of what this whole disco things is about.
 We are a non profit organization with the mission to show people the world through the window of design.
 Meaning, we essentially want everyone to discover design, and how they can use design thinking in their everyday lives to "dissolve" problems they face.